Martha Washington: Postwar retirement

-First lady of the United States
+First Lady of the United States (1789–1797)

 After the war, Washington was not fully supportive of her husband's agreeing to be president of the newly formed United States.
 She did not immediately join him at the capital in New York City, only arriving in May 1789.
 The journey was followed by the press, which was unprecedented in the attention that it paid to a woman's actions, and the entourage was met with admirers and fanfare in each town that it passed through.
 It was during this journey that she gave her only public speech as first lady, thanking those that came to see her.
 She arrived on the presidential barge, escorted by her husband, immediately establishing the president's wife as a public figure.
-After arriving at the capital, Washington became the inaugural first lady of the United States, though the term would not be used until later.
+After arriving at the capital, Washington became the inaugural First Lady of the United States, though the term would not be used until later.
 Instead, she was referred to as "Lady Washington".

-As the inaugural first lady, many of Washington's practices in the White House became traditions for future first ladies, including the opening of the White House to the public on New Year's Day, a practice that would continue until the Hoover administration.
+As the inaugural first lady, many of Washington's practices became traditions for future first ladies, including the opening of the presidential mansion (later, the White House) to the public on New Year's Day, a practice that would continue until the presidency of Herbert Hoover.
 She hosted many affairs of state at New York City and Philadelphia during their years as temporary capitals.
-The social circles that developed among those in American politics became known as the Republican Court.
-Taking her responsibility as the lady of the house seriously, Washington returned the calls of every lady that left her card at the heavily-trafficked presidential home, always doing so within three days.
+Taking her responsibility as the lady of the house seriously, Washington returned the official calls of every lady that left her card at the heavily-trafficked presidential home to ensure that everyone could reach the president, always doing so within three days.

 Washington was also tasked by her husband with the responsibility of hosting drawing room events on Fridays in which ladies were permitted to attend.
 She would remain seated during such events while the president greeted their guests.
 The guests were at first uncertain as to whether they should follow the royal custom of waiting for the hostess to leave before they do, and she resolved the issue by announcing her husband always retired at nine.
 She was careful during these events to avoid political talk, encouraging a change of subject when it came up.
+The social circles that developed among those in American politics at this time became known as the Republican Court.